 - Use methods and materials original to the period of the watch

-The drawback regarding formal education is that there are only a handful of these schools left now, and they can only accommodate a small number of graduates per year.
-Several modern mechanical watch companies such as Rolex offer education, but again they take in a very limited enrollment.
-Apprenticeship under a master watchmaker is an option but finding someone close who is willing to take that on is difficult.
+Formal education is an option, but the drawback is that only a handful of these schools are left now.
+Some contemporary watch companies offer schooling (such as Rolex’s Lititz Watch Technicum in Pennsylvania) but can only turn out a handful of graduates a year.
+Apprenticeship under a master watchmaker is an option, but finding someone willing to take that on is difficult.
 That means that many qualified watchmakers/repairers do not have a formal education (or apprenticeship), and have learned their skills on there own.

 So, how does one decide who is qualified to work on your watch?
-A key factor in establishing a level of trust with the person that is servicing your watch.
-This is especially important as it is often necessary to handle the repair of an antique timepiece via mail from a business whose storefront is a website.
+One factor is establishing a level of trust with the person that is servicing your watch.
+This trust is especially important as it is often necessary to handle the repair of an antique timepiece via mail from a business whose storefront is a website.
 Here are some points that can help establish that trust:

-- The phone number should be identified on the website so one can easily speak directly with the person who will be working on your watch.
+- The phone number should be identified on the website so one can quickly speak directly with the person who will be working on your watch.

-- The physical address should be listed on the website (not just an email).
+- The shop should list a physical address (not just an email).

 There are other factors to be considered, but hopefully, this information helps lay the groundwork needed to find a competent watchmaker.